 These exclusions have remained unchanged from the prior year, apart from the fair value gain on acquisition of subsidiary, loss on deconsolidation of subsidiary, gain on exit in Yemen, gain on disposal of subsidiary and impairment loss on Yemen property, plant and equipment and intangible assets.
-Impairment losses on property, plant and equipment and equipment and entities as they are operational in nature.
+Impairment losses on property, plant and equipment and intangible assets are generally included in the CODM EBITDA as they are operational in nature.
 As the impairment of Yemen's property, plant and equipment and intangible assets arises from the MENA exit strategy, it is not considered reflective of Yemen's performance for the period.